muskanmahajan37/Danizinh/README.md

 my name is Daniela I study programmation 1 year and a half I am attending the first year of systems development analysis prepared for a great opportunity ahead and I know where I want to go.

-- Type some Markdown on the left
+- trust you 🎇
-- See HTML in the right
+- Believe that everything is a matter of time
 - ✨Magic ✨